ChurchofJesusChristDev/Webcast-to-YouTube-Live/README.md

 4. Change the Audio Input to an External Mic (if you have one)
    - Tap "Audio"
    - Set "Input" to "Headset Micrphone" (plugged in) or "Bluetooth Microphone" (wireless)

-**Note**: if you don't have an external mic, keep the phone in direct line of sight of the speaker,as close as you can.
+   - **Note**: if you don't have an external mic, keep the phone in direct line of sight of the speaker, as close as you can.

 For all other settings the defaults should do just fine.

+**Remember**:
+- Put your phone in **DO NOT DISTURB** so that phone calls don't cancel the broadcast
-Remember that **audio** is MUCH more important than video.
+- **Audio** is MUCH more important than video

-# 7. How to setup your Computer for Broadcast
+# 7. How to setup your Computer for Broadcast (Advanced)

 OBS is the industry standard and what most people use.